Shivansh-Raj/LostNFound-FastAPI/README.md

 This is a FastAPI-based Lost & Found system that allows users to report lost and found items, upload images, and receive automated email notifications when a match is found.
 The system uses JWT authentication for secure access and TheFuzz library for approximate text matching.

+## Live Demo

+- Check out the live version of the API at: [Live API](https://lostnfound-fastapi.onrender.com/docs)

 ## Features
 - **Report Lost & Found Items**: Users can report lost or found items along with an optional image.
 - **Image Upload**: Supports uploading images for better identification.